AbbeBlubb/react-ts-husky-eslint-prettier/readme.md

 - Console -> Output -> filter: ESLint/Prettier
 - Set the market on the exact problem, ctrl+. -> quick fix menu opens, including a "show documentation" option

+### package.json scrips

+See the ESLint docs for CLI
+- "lint:eslint": "eslint src/**/*.{ts,tsx,js}"
+// Gives the errors in the console for the src folder

 ## Formatter: Prettier